Early scholarship

 Examining restorative experiences, I further challenge existing structures.
 At the CUNY Graduate Center, we were encouraged to dismantle white supremacy by exposing it and prioritizing the empowerment of marginalized identities.
 Nature is a third space where restorative justice takes place; therefore, my book, “Campus Design and the Community College Experience: An Exploration of Stress, Belonging, and Identity,” explores socio-spatial relationships, nature, and race.

-Published by Routledge in 2022, this qualitative research was conducted in the Bronx, New York.
+Published by Routledge in 2022, this research project was conducted in the Bronx, New York.

 After a decade of teaching at community colleges in New York, this project focused on historically marginalized identities and restorative practices.
-Drawing on my experiences in South Africa and the United States, I explore how colonialism and segregation have racialized the use and perception of shared outdoor spaces.
+I explore how colonialism and segregation have racialized the use and perception of shared outdoor spaces.
 Kimberlé Crenshaw, W.E.B.
 Du Bois, and Paolo Freire have shaped my understanding of whiteness and privilege.
 As a result, my scholarship reveals how natural environments sustain historic forms of oppression that marginalize queer and BIPOC communities.

 Book review: Community College Review